Vital Signs, Biomarkers, Oxyhemoglobin and Carboxyhemoglobin

 Vital signs are signs of life that guide doctors as they take care of patients.
 The original signs of temperature, pulse, and respiration provide snap shots of human physiology that are worth thousands of words.

 Modern computerized vital signs include holter electrocardiogram (ECG), pulse oximeter, capnogram, and acoustic respiration.
-These record videos of human physiology, which are worth millions of words; and they unlock the mysteries of covariant conditions such as the tachy brady rhythm of the sick sinus syndrome.
+These record videos of human physiology, which are worth millions of words; and they unlock the mysteries of covariant pathology (disease) such as the tachy brady rhythm of the sick sinus syndrome.

-Biomarkers are part of vital signs that change during abnormal metabolism.
-For example, carboxyhemoglobin, which is carbon monoxide in the blood, increases because of abnormal metabolism that produces acidosis.
+Biomarkers are part of vital signs that change during illness.
+For example, carboxyhemoglobin, which is carbon monoxide in blood, increases during abnormal anaerobic metabolism that produces metabolic acidosis.

-Carboxyhemoglobin (SpCO) is a circulating biomarker that increases in the extremities of patients with DVT.
+Carboxyhemoglobin (SpCO) is a circulating biomarker that increases in the extremities of patients with DVT or neuropathy.

-This website focuses on blood clots and diseases associated with venous thromboembolism (VTE).
-Clots first develop as DVT inside muscles and cause inflammation.
-Next they migrate as VTE into the heart.
-Blood clots in the heart, thrombodextocardia causes palpitations and premature heartbeats.
-Finally, clots stop in the lungs (PE), where they interfere with breathing.
+This website focuses on blood clots.
+Clots first develop as DVT (deep vein thrombosis) inside muscles and cause inflammation.
+Next they migrate into the heart as VTE (venous thromboembolism), which causes palpitations with premature heartbeats and dizzy spells.
+Finally, clots stop in the lungs as PE (pulmonary embolism), where they interfere with breathing.

 Leonardo da Vinci: focus on the Gestalt

 Blood clots are natural glue made by our body to stop bleeding from injured blood vessels.
 Without bloody glue, we would bleed to death when we cut our skin.
-Big injuries cause our bodies to make a lot of blood clot glue.
-Cancer causes blood clots.
-Infections cause blood clots.
-Bad circulation causes blood clots.
-Obesity slows down blood flow and causes blood clots; and pieces of blood clots often break loose from sore veins and migrate into the heart, where clots cause palpitations and premature beats of the heart.
+Cancer or infections cause blood clots.
+Bad circulation or obesity cause blood clots.
+Sometimes pieces of blood clots break loose from sore veins and migrate into the heart, which cause palpitations with premature beats of the heart.

 Leonardo believed in taking time to focus his attention and use his imagination.
-Venous blood clots have many effects, but none are as important as those, which develop as clots pass through the pulmonary valve.
+Venous blood clots have many effects, but none are as important as those when clots pass through the pulmonary valve.
 The pulmonary valve has three leaflets.
 Imagine what goes on inside the heart when an elongated tubular clot (VTE) moves into the valve.
 Visualize the buildup of pressure inside the right ventricular outflow tract (RVOT) as the nose of a blood clot reduces blood flow through the valve.
-Suddenly the pressure in the RVOT triggers a protective heartbeat called PVC (premature ventricular contraction) that stops dangerous stretching of the ventricle that can lead to sudden fibrillation.
-PVC is a protective reflex that prevents sudden unexpected cardiac arrest and death!
+Suddenly the pressure in the RVOT triggers a protective heartbeat called PVC (premature ventricular contraction) that prevents dangerous stretching of the ventricle that causes sudden fatal fibrillation.
+PVC is a protective reflex that helps the heart avoid sudden death!